-The Howard Hughes Medical Institute (HHMI) is pleased to announce the 2022 Hanna H. Gray Fellows Program competition.
-This program seeks to increase diversity in the biomedical sciences by recruiting and retaining individuals from groups underrepresented in the life sciences.
-Through their successful careers as academic scientists, HHMI Hanna Gray Fellows inspire future generations of scientists from America's diverse talent pool.
+The Howard Hughes Medical Institute (HHMI) is pleased to announce the 2023 Hanna H. Gray Fellows Program competition.
+This program seeks to increase diversity in biomedical science by recruiting and retaining individuals from groups currently underrepresented in the life sciences.
+HHMI is committed to creating inclusive environments in which all scientists can thrive.

 The program is open to individuals who:

 - are from gender, racial, ethnic, and other groups currently underrepresented in the life sciences, including those individuals from disadvantaged backgrounds.